georgenicholson/multivariate_phenotype_data_and_code/README.md

 ```
 [^1]: Note from row 5 of Table A that the main analysis is run for 50 folds.

-Each (row, fold) analysis combination can be computed in parallel, so you can adapt the above pseudocode to submit analyses as separate jobs to your server's workload management system.
-The total CPU time across all analyses is approximately four months, and the outputs are all generated in "/output/methods_comparison/".

 ### Postprocessing analysis outputs into paper results

-Once a full set of raw analysis outputs has been generated in "/output/methods_comparison/", the following four scripts are run sequentially to generate the results presented in the paper:
+Once a full set of raw analysis outputs has been generated in "/output/methods_comparison/" the following four scripts are run sequentially to generate the results presented in the paper:

 (1) Collect outputs together with "/scripts/02_collect_results.R"